wili4m/pwdgen/README.md

 First, you need to inform the type of password you wish (alphanumeric or with special characters) and the password length (eg: 10 characters).

-Five options of passwords will be informed.
+Five passwords will be created using your criterion and it will be informed.

 ```w1l@mandragora:~> pwdgen